Mack the Knife

 A 1933 English-language production was not a success in the US and in 1954, Marc Blitzstein adapted Brecht’s “The Threepenny Opera”.
 An American composer, lyricist, and librettist, Blitzstein firmly believed true art belonged to the intellectual elite.
-A self proclaimed and unrepentant artistic snob, he was a musical genius at an early age, and was strident in denouncing Kurt Weill, and others, as composers who “sold out their art” for popularity.
+A self-proclaimed and unrepentant artistic snob, he was a musical genius at an early age.
+He was strident in denouncing Kurt Weill, and others, as composers who “sold out their art” for popularity.

 Given the height of discord between the classes and the conflict between the “haves” and the “have nots” in the play, the discord between Blitzstein and Weill must surely have heightened the tension of the production, but it was wildly successful and played Off-Broadway for six years.
 Blitzstein’s version was, for twenty years, accepted as the standard.
 Although witty and clever, it did not deliver the harsh social interpretation of Bertolt Brecht, and stage censorship meant softening his lyrics.

-In 1976, a commission to Ralph Manheim and John Willett to create a new English translation more faithful to Brecht’s original German adaptation.
+In 1976, Ralph Manheim and John Willett received a commission for a new English translation more faithful to Brecht’s original German adaptation.
 Avant-garde playwrights and theatre directors in the 70’s were looking for anti-heroes, as had Brecht in his day.